Davi Kopenawa Yanomami: Criticism

 Yanomami's unique role among his people has been commented on skeptically even by those sympathetic to him and his cause.
 Anthropologist Napoleon Chagnon wrote regarding Yanomami:

 Survival International and many others with extensive experience of the Yanomami have severely criticized Chagnon's work which detrimentally portrays the Yanomami as "sly, aggressive, and intimidating" and falsely claims that they "live in a state of chronic warfare".
 It was referred to by the Brazilian government when it planned to fragment Yanomami land in 1988, in a proposal which would have been catastrophic for them and which was only prevented by a vigorous campaign.

 Chagnon's views in this matter were criticized by investigative journalist Patrick Tierney in his controversial book Darkness in El Dorado.

 Awards

 In 1988, Yanomami received an award from the United Nations Environment Programme for his work protecting the forest against rubber tappers and establishing Yanomami Park.

 In 2009, he was honoured with the Bartolome de las Casas award in Spain and later gave a speech to the UK parliament where he warned that the goldminers are once again invading Yanomami land and disease is spreading.

 Davi Kopenawa Yanomami, together with the Hutukara Yanomami Association (Brazil), received the Right Livelihood Award in 2019 "for their courageous determination to protect the forests and biodiversity of the Amazon, and the lands and culture of its indigenous peoples".

+Published works

+In his role as activist and spokesperson for his community, Kopenawa has worked on a variety of published projects to disseminate Yanomami knowledge and warn the world of the ecological destruction caused by the extractivist exploitation of the Amazon.
+He has both co-authored and contributed to books as well as written and appeared in documentary films.